SamuelSwartzberg/flashcardifying_text_temp/inf.md

 Word Splitting	  	How the results of expansion are split into separate arguments. the shell scans the results of parameter expansion, command substitution, and arithmetic expansion, if they did not occur within double quotes, for word splitting.
-Word splitting means splitting the things mentioned above into words using $IFS
+Word splitting means splitting the things mentioned above into words using $IFS IFS is a prepopulated environment variable specifying what counts as a word separator.
+IFS is used by a number of commands and control structures (e.g. looping) by default.
+IFS is short for internal field separator.
+The default value of IFS is whatespace.

 ####### File name expansion